smavrogeorgou/dashboard/README.md

 # Installation

-To run the code you need to install Javascript, HTML and CSS
+To run the dashboard download the project and open the html file in a browser.

 # Project motivation

-This is a project to expiriment with Javascript and HTML creating an interactive dashboard
+This is a project to expiriment with Javascript and HTML/CSS creating an interactive dashboard

 # Results
  An interactive dashboard that presents information about different space probes such as distance from earth,